kidscancode/godot_recipes/src/content/animation/animation_state_machine.md

 ## Solution

-Use an `AnimationTree` to create an animation _state machine_.
+Use an {{< gd-icon AnimationTree >}}`AnimationTree` to create an animation _state machine_.
 This will allow us to organize our animations and most importantly, control the transitions between them.

 ### Getting started